ansible-content-lab/aws_ansible_deployment/README.md

 ### Checklist

 - [ ] Install this collection (or download and modify)
+- [ ] Ensure that `ansible.cfg` is updated to keep SSH connections alive.
 - [ ] A RHEL AMI (if not using hourly RHEL instances)
 - [ ] A locally downloaded copy of the [AAP installer][aap-installer]
 - [ ] A variables file configured with required variables